Pandemic-Engineers/public-relations/project-open-air-need-your-help.md

 Thursday, March 12, 2020

-Project Open Air is tackling the fight against Covid-19 by producing open-sourced, accesible medical devices.
-We are a community of engineers, developers, and medical experts who are working on providing accesible medical devices, such as open source ventilators, that can be reproduced and assembled locally worldwide.
-Our aim is to create accesible solutions for 3D-printable ventilators so local communities can print on site.
+Project Open Air is marshalling volunteer resources to aid the fight against Covid-19.
+We are a community of engineers, developers, and medical professionals who are organizing our diverse talents to develop practical solutions to some of the challenges we might face during this pandemic.
+Our mission is to brainstorm and develop accessible, community-shared products (both hardware and software) to fill in gaps in preparedness in the medical and logistical spaces.

-Right now we have engineers, PhDs, and the owner of a devices manufacturing company, with a supply chain and offices in New York, Florida, and Taiwan.
-Although we cannot build ICUs, our team have the capability to help relief the burdened medical front-line in a crisis.

-In order for our team to get started, we need digital capacity in scaling our solutions in various cloud platforms for storage and distribution of our solutions.
-Some of the platforms we decided to adopt are AWS cloud, Azure, Bandcamp, and JIRA to bring speedy agile development to the community.
-We are seeking out other suggestions and help our engineers get started.
+As of this release, our team is comprised of engineers, PhDs, and CEOs from multiple industries.
+Our supply chain and reach will be international.
+Drawing on expertise in the medical, research and tech communities, our team is quickly bolstering our capacity and organizing our talents.
+We are currently accepting all interested volunteer applicants at [insert website or google form].
 In addition, we are seeking talent to contribute to our open source [Github project](https://github.com/Pandemic-Engineers/).

-To help us accomplish our goal please contact us at [contact info here]
+We are growing fast.
+Our volunteers are eager and determined to donate their time and resources; we are building a dynamic community.
+However, in order to efficiently ramp up our efforts and take advantage of the overwhelming outpouring of collective determination, we need our digital resources to keep pace.
+Our engineers and team members are quickly exhausting the capacity of free cloud offerings and storage/distribution channels.
+We are asking for tech industry leaders such as AWS cloud, Azure, Bandcamp, and JIRA to help us bring agile development to our community through any resources they can donate.

+This is a tough time and for most of us, an unprecedented crisis.
+As scary as it can be, we believe that through combining our efforts and getting to work, we can have a positive impact and help each other get through this.

+Please direct all comments and inquiries to [point person] [additional contact info here]

 ###